 Let's be honest, we've all been there in one form or another - wanting to turn over the teacup to see who made the china or to peek into a stunning house to see how it's decorated.
 That's why reality TV real estate programs are so popular.

-So when Robin and Becky Simpson invited me to sample... their new venture - which included lunch and tea breaks in their own picture postcard pretty Cotswold cottage, how could I resist?
+So when Robin and Becky Simpson invited us to sample their new venture - which included lunch and tea breaks in their own picture postcard pretty Cotswold cottage, how could we resist?

 Off the Beaten Path